shikokuchuo/mirai/README.md

   - Each mirai call is evaluated explicitly for transparent and predictable results
 - Scalable
-  - Allows launching millions of tasks simultaneously over thousands of connections
+  - Launch millions of tasks simultaneously over thousands of connections
   - Proven track record handling heavy-duty workloads in the life sciences industry